 Hennet P (1994): Results of periodontal and extraction treatment in cats with gingivostomatitis.
-In Proceedings of the World Veterinary Dental Congress, 49.
+In World Veterinary Dental Congress, 49.

 Hennet PR, Camy GA, McGahie DM, Albouy MV (2011): Comparative efficacy of a recombinant feline interferon omega in refractory cases of calicivirus-positive cats with caudal stomatitis: a randomised, multi-centre, controlled, double-blind study in 39 cats.
 J Feline Med Surg 13(8), 577-587.

 Hou J, Sanchez-Vizcaino F, McGahie D, Lesbros C, Almeras T, Howarth D, O'Hara V, Dawson S, Radford AD (2016): European molecular epidemiology and strain diversity of feline calicivirus.
 Vet Rec 178(5), 114-115.

 Huang C, Hess J, Gill M, Hustead D (2010): A dual-strain feline calicivirus vaccine stimulates broader cross-neutralization antibodies than a single-strain vaccine and lessens clinical signs in vaccinated cats when challenged with a homologous feline calicivirus strain associated with virulent systemic disease.
 J Feline Med Surg 12(2), 129-137.